The One Trick I Did That Made My Life Better

 Every time I go for a pee, I brush a few tiles for about a minute.
 After a day, the bathroom was 80 percent clean.
 Little by little, I then reorganized the essentials.
 Holy cow.
 I should have done it before.

-I did the same approach to our room, my job, my writing and music projects, and to everything that provokes me to react.
+I did the same approach to our room, my job, my writing and music projects, and everything that provokes me to react.

 Responding doesn’t solve things drastically.
 What it does is lighten our burden and prevent us from getting frustrated and overwhelmed.
 In general, it makes our lives better.